Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-We set the `Expander`s child widget with `Expander::set_child`, Other than this, we also need to specify a label widget, which is the widget shown next to the small arrow.
-To specify it, we use `Expander::set_label_widget`.
+We set the `Expander`s child widget with `Expander::set_child`.
+We will furthermore want to specify a label widget, which is the widget shown next to the small arrow.
+We use `Expander::set_label_widget` to set the label, which will usually be a `Label`, though againt any arbitrarily complex widget can be used.

-Note that `Expander` should not be used for large nested list, for example those displaying a filesystem tree.
-A purpose-built widget for this exists called `ListView`, of which we will learn later in this chapter.
+Note that `Expander` should not be used for the purpose of large nested list, for example those displaying a filesystem tree.
+A purpose-built widget for this already exists.
+It is called `ListView` and we will learn how to use it later in this chapter.

 ---